jlemaire104/phylo_class/scripts/Maxmimum_Likelihood_raxml.md

 We are following HAL 1.3.

 Download raxml-ng from here.
-You get a zipped folder: raxml-ng_v1.0.2_macos_x86_64 which I placed in my applications folder
+You get a zipped folder: raxml-ng_v1.0.2_macos_x86_64 which I placed in my /Applications folder

 ##Reminders
 # branch lengths do not have to do with time